Economy of Russia: Modernization, regional and global integration and high-income economy (2009–2014)

-After eighteen years of negotiations, Russia's membership to the WTO was accepted in 2011.
-In 2013, Russia was labelled a high-income economy by the World Bank.
+In July 2010, Russia, together with Belarus and Kazakhstan, became a founding member of the Customs Union of the Eurasian Economic Community (EurAsEC), and the EurAsEC Single Economic Space, a common market of the same countries, came into force on 1 January 2012, superseding the bilateral agreements on free trade.
+At the same time Russia's membership to the WTO was accepted in 2011.
+Russia joined the World Trade Organization (WTO) on 22 August 2012 after 19 years of negotiations.
+On 20 September 2012, the multi-lateral Free Trade Area of the Commonwealth of Independent States (CIS FTA) came into force for Russia and subsequently superseded previous bilateral agreements among 9 participating post-Soviet states.
+In 2015, Russia became a founding member of the Eurasian Economic Union (EAEU), which replaced EurAsEC and envisaged a supranational economic union (the deepest stage of economic integration).

+Rapid GDP and income growth continued until 2013.
+The most important topic of discussion in the economy for a decade was the middle-income trap.
+In 2013, the World Bank announced that Russia had graduated to a high-income economy based on the results of 2012 but in 2016 it was reclassified as an upper-middle income economy due to changes in the exchange rate of the Russian ruble, which is a floating currency.
+While the UN Human Development Index, which assesses progress in the standard of living, health and education, ranks Russia among the 'very high human development' countries.

 Russian leaders repeatedly spoke of the need to diversify the economy away from its dependence on oil and gas and foster a high-technology sector.
 In 2012 oil, gas and petroleum products accounted for over 70% of total exports.
 This economic model appeared to show its limits, when after years of strong performance, the Russian economy expanded by a mere 1.3% in 2013.
 Several reasons were proposed to explain the slowdown, including a prolonged recession in the EU, which is Russia's largest trading partner, stagnant oil prices, lack of spare industrial capacity and demographic problems.
 Political turmoil in neighbouring Ukraine added to the uncertainty and suppressed investment.